aaron777collins/MinecraftDatapackLanguage/docs/_docs/python-api.md

 permalink: /docs/python-api/
 ---

 The MDL Python API provides a clean, programmatic way to create Minecraft datapacks.
-It's fully compatible with the new JavaScript-style MDL language and supports all advanced features including variables, control flow, and complex nesting.
+It's fully compatible with the new JavaScript-style MDL language and supports all advanced features including variables, control flow, complex nesting, and the explicit scope system.

 ## Quick Start